If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 While very treatable, plantar fasciitis is definitely not something that should be ignored.
 Especially in severe cases, speaking to your doctor right away is highly recommended to avoid complications and severe heel pain.
 Your podiatrist can work with you to provide the appropriate treatment options tailored to your condition.

-If you have any questions please feel free to contact one of our offices located in Brighton and Greece of Rochester, NY .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact one of our offices located in Brighton, NY .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Plantar Fasciitis